-B.15 Taxation (current and deferred)
+B.16 Taxation (current and deferred)

 Income tax expense represents the sum of the tax currently payable and deferred tax.
 Tax is recognised in the income statement, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.

-The tax currently payable is based on taxable profit for the year.
+In this case, the tax is also recognised in The tax currently payable is based on taxable profit for the year.
 The liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.